My New Low-Fire Ceramic Glazes

 TinCan Kiln fast-fire glazes:

-All glazes on this page are low-temperature, also called low-fire glazes.
-More specific: They are tested and developed for a short firing range (6-14 hours), burned up to Cone 05 (Cone 05 = 1004℃), here the temperature is held for 30 minutes before the kiln is locked and the firing is finished.
+All glazes on this page are low-temperature / low-fire glazes: They are tested and developed for a short firing range (3-12 hours) and burned up to Cone 05 (Cone 05 = 1004℃).
 The glazes are all tested for wood-firing, but temperature vise there is no difference between an electric kiln, so yes these glazes should work in many types of kilns.

 My New Low-Fire Ceramic Glazes – It’s always handy to understand the basics of glazes.
 Understand the difference between the melting agent (the flux), the glass-former, the stabilizer, and the fun part; the colors.
 It is core know-how, and handy when you have the “perfect” glaze, but it needs just a little adjustment.